 "Yes, there are.
 Sometimes, the students encounter transportation problems and thus cannot cross the border.
 Mostly, there are problems between the governments of Pakistan and Afghanistan which closed the border.
 This also prevents the students from crossing the border."
-[P18, 40 years old, Female, Teacher, Mohmand Dara, Nangarhar]
+[P18, 40, Female, 14 years of education, Teacher, Mohmand, Education Directorate, Mohmand Dara, Nangarhar]

 "Yes, before they were not asking for passports or visas when students were crossing for education, but now, no one can cross to study without a passport and visa."
-[P22, 18 years old, Female, Student, Mohmand Dara, Nangarhar]
+[P22, 18, Female, 12 years of education, Student, Pashtun, Directorate of Education, Mohmand Dara, Nangarhar]

 "Yes, I know such a person.
 This person has experienced lack of transportation.
 As the destination is too far, so he could not walk there.
 Another important problem along the border is searching by Pakistani officers.
 Previously, he had a special [student] ID Card and uniform which let him cross the border easily; however, the students do not have these things now."
-[P18, 40 years old, Female, Teacher, Mohmand Dara, Nangarhar]
+[P18, 40, Female, 14 years of education, Teacher, Mohmand, Education Directorate, Mohmand Dara, Nangarhar]